rithvikp/autocomp/PROTOCOLS.md

 > If you create a component here that did not exist before, you will need to add it to your protocol's Scala client's `Config.proto` file under [jvm/src/main/scala/frankenpaxos](jvm/src/main/scala/frankenpaxos).
 Then, you must recompile Scala and move the `.jar` to mnt/nfs/tmp, as described [here](#1-decide-what-your-clients-will-do).

 ##### Suite
-For every component, launch it by writing code similar to this, replacing all references to `pbft_replicas` with references to your component:
+For every component, find code similar to the code below, then replace all references to `pbft_replicas` with references to your component:
 ```python
 if self.service_type("pbft_replicas") == "hydroflow":
     pbft_replica_procs: List[proc.Proc] = []